 Chelsey, a secondary school student who provided valuable input to enhance program design through her participation in the national Child Advisory Board, shared the impact of Vana Bantwana on her life: “In front of you now, I’m motivated and I’m a public speaker because of this project.
 I know my rights and I’m very proud of this.
 I care about other people and how they live.
 The Child Advisory Board meets to discuss how we can help with issues in our society, including peer pressure, teenage pregnancy, drug abuse, and the sort of stuff that prohibits children from reaching their goals.”

 Launched in January 2013, the program was designed to support the Government of Zimbabwe’s efforts to improve the lives of OVC and those affected by HIV and AIDS.
 Implemented in all 65 districts, Vana Bantwana had an extensive impact across Zimbabwe.
 Through innovative programming in the areas of health, education, child protection, economic strengthening, gender-based violence, and youth and livelihoods. the program brought together multiple government and nongovernmental partners.
 In total, more than 500,000 children received critical health services, including 11,000 children who were initiated on HIV care and treatment.
 The program provided educational scholarships for over 50,000 children, including 2,300 children with disabilities.
 More than 30,000 families participated in income saving and lending (ISAL) group trainings to improve their economic resilience.
-The program also empowered 300,000 children to identify and prevent gender-based violence and provided gender-based violence response services, including medical, legal, and psychosocial support.
+The program also empowered 300,000 children to identify and prevent gender-based violence and provided gender-based violence response.